el-moxie/Moxie-twitch-chatgpt/README.md

 ### 1. Fork the Repository

-Login to GitHub and fork this repository to get your own copy.
+Log in to GitHub and fork this repository to get your own copy.

 ### 2. Fill Out Your Context File

-Open `file_context.txt` and write down all your background information for GPT.
-This content will be included in every request.
+Open `file_context.txt` and personalize the bot by writing down background information.
+This content will be included in every ChatGPT request, allowing the bot to reflect the personality and tone you want for your stream.

 ### 3. Create an OpenAI Account